by Daphna Whitmore

 They shut down discussion by stating: “this is not up for debate”.
 They claim that any discussion will lead to a spate of suicides.
 This is just what Jan Logie did when she cited high rates of self-harm and suicide among transgender people as reason to stop any discussion.

 That should not be a reason to impose silence if it were true, but there is also very little research to back up Logie’s claim.
 There is no reliable data on transgender adults in New Zealand.
-The Youth 2000 survey in 2012 was the first and only nationally-based survey to report on the health and well being of young people who report being transgender.
-That survey of 8000 students included only 44 male and 52 female identifying as transgender.
+The Youth 2000 survey in 2012 was the first and only nationally-based survey to report on the health and well-being of young people who report being transgender.
+That survey of 8000 students included only 44 males and 52 females identifying as transgender.
 The sample size is very small, and showed rates of harm similar to gay and lesbian youth.
 The question itself was very broad and it is therefore debatable whether it accurately represented trans-identifying youth.
-The wording was, are you “a girl who feels like she should have been a boy, or a boy who feels like he should have been a girl (eg Trans, Queen, Fa’afafine, Whakawahine, Tangata ira Tane, Genderqueer)?”
+The wording was, are you “a girl who feels like she should have been a boy, or a boy who feels like he should have been a girl (eg Trans, Queer, Fa’afafine, Whakawahine, Tangata ira Tane, Genderqueer)?”

 The authors of Youth2000 acknowledged their sample was too small and the survey too limited to draw conclusions, so it is dishonest of the trans ideologues to continually use the survey as if it was reliable data.
 More concerning is constantly sending a message that transgender people are self-harming and suicidal.
 This is not a no-harm approach to youth.